-- Participants will be able to explain what science communication is and who does science communication. - Participants will be able to describe different forms of science communication. - Participants will compare goals and motivations for science communication. - Participants will discuss the role of diversity, equity, inclusion, and cultural awareness when communicating science. - Participants will characterize the deficit model of communication.
+- Participants will be able to explain what science communication is and who does science communication. - Participants will be able to describe different forms of science communication. - Participants will compare goals and motivations for science communication. - Participants will understand the role of science communication in increasing belonging and opportunity to engage in science. - Participants will characterize the deficit model of communication.